uberhalit/SekiroFpsUnlockAndMore/README.md

 * the game has forced VSYNC so unlocking the frame rate when your monitor has 60Hz will do nothing.
 You'll have to disable VSYNC in Nvidia Control Panel or AMD Radeon Settings first, see Usage
 * in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
 * your monitor has to natively support your custom resolution otherwise it won't show up correctly
+* if a custom resolution is used it has to be added and selected before enabling borderless window
 * due to how the game renders the HUD is limited to 16:9 even on 21:9 resolutions
-* disabling automatic camera rotation adjustment on movement is intended for mouse users only, using it on a non-native windows controller will disable slow-tolting on sticks
+* disabling automatic camera rotation adjustment on movement is intended for mouse users, using it on a non-native windows controller will disable slow-tilting on sticks until the game is restarted
 * Player speed modification needs a loaded save before it can be activated
 * Player and game speed modification can potentially crash the game in certain cutscenes and NPC interactions, use with caution
 * the hotkey won't work if the game runs in exclusive, true fullscreen mode

 ## Version History

+* v1.2.3.0 (2019-04-15)
+  * Added option to prevent increase of dragonrot upon death
+  * Added option to disable Sen and experience penalties upon death
+  * Increased maximum custom resolution width to 7680
+  * Log files for game stats will be deleted now if option gets disabled
+  * Added indicator to notify about game scanning process
+  * Added a status indicator depending on active settings ;)
+  * Readme inside utility can be collapsed now
+  * Fixed an issue with borderless mode on high-dpi screens that used Windows scaling > 100%
+  * Fixed an issue with borderless checkboxes upon start
+  * Fixed a potential issue with 0 game speed (time freeze)
+  * Fixed a minor GUI issue
+  * Changed some internal methods
 * v1.2.2.0 (2019-04-13)
   * FOV can be set to any value between -95% and +95% now
-  * Adden option to disable camera reset on lock-on if there is no target to lock-on
+  * Added option to disable camera reset on lock-on if there is no target to lock-on
   * Fixed an issue with custom resolutions on certain system configurations
 * v1.2.1.1 (2019-04-09)
   * Added prompt to let user decide between mouse or controller input
   * This selection will fix locked up-down controls (pitch) on controllers if 'disable camera auto rotation" is used
-* v1.2.1 (2019-04-07)
+* v1.2.1.0 (2019-04-07)
   * Added an option to disable automatic camera rotation adjust on movement (thanks to Cielos for some offsets)
   * Added +25% FOV option
   * Improved initial load time and patching speed
-* v1.2.0 (2019-04-02)
+* v1.2.0.0 (2019-04-02)
   * Added stats (kills & deaths for now) with an option to log them to file for display in OBS (thanks to Me_TheCat for his contribution)
   * Player speed modifier will stick between quicktravel now
 * v1.1.0.1 (2019-03-31)
   * Fixed topmost for borderless
-* v1.1.0 (2019-03-30)
+* v1.1.0.0 (2019-03-30)
   * Added game speed modifier (thanks to Zullie the Witch#7202 for offset)
   * Added player speed modifier (thanks to Zullie the Witch#7202 for offset)
   * Custom resolution now support displays down to 1280x720